Simple but Effective Coping Skills

 Take a scenic drive

-Plan a low-key get-together
+Plan a low-key get-together (bbq, picnic, potluck, pool party, etc)

 Find your purpose